Directory of Scholars

 Interests: Early Ming politics; the Yuan-Ming transition

-Projects: Construct political legitimacy during the Yuan and early Ming periods
+Projects: Construction of political legitimacy during the Yuan and early Ming periods

 Jing Liu